LeonidChetverikov/lab_aws/README_Lab1.md

 Choose Create repository to create an empty AWS CodeCommit repository named WebAppRepo.

-Note The remaining steps in this tutorial assume you have named your AWS CodeCommit repository WebAppRepo.
+The remaining steps in this tutorial assume you have named your AWS CodeCommit repository WebAppRepo.
 If you use a name other than WebAppRepo, be sure to use it throughout this tutorial.
  For more information about creating repositories, including how to create a repository from the terminal or command line, see Create a Repository.

 Stage 2: Clone the Repo

 In this step, you will connect to the source repository created in the previous step.
 Here, you use Git to clone and initialize a copy of your empty AWS CodeCommit repository.
 Then you specify the user name and email address used to annotate your commits.

 From CodeCommit Console, you can get the https clone url link for your repo.
 Go to Cloud9 IDE terminal prompt
-Run git clone to pull down a copy of the repository into the local repo: user:~/environment $ git clone https://git-codecommit.<YOUR-REGION>.amazonaws.com/v1/repos/WebAppRepo Provide your Git HTTPs credential when prompted.
+Run git clone to pull down a copy of the repository into the local repo:

+user:~/environment $ git clone https://git-codecommit.<YOUR-REGION>.amazonaws.com/v1/repos/WebAppRepo

+Provide your Git HTTPs credential when prompted.
 You would be seeing the following message if cloning is successful. warning: You appear to have cloned an empty repository.

 Stage 3: Commit changes to Remote Repo

-Download the Sample Web App Archive by running the following command from IDE terminal. user:~/environment $ wget https://s3.amazonaws.com/devops-workshop-0526-2051/v1/Web-App-Archive.zip Unarchive and copy all the contents of the unarchived folder to your local repo folder. user:~/environment $ unzip Web-App-Archive.zip user:~/environment $ mv -v Web-App-Archive/* WebAppRepo/ After moving the files, your local repo should like the one below. cloud9 3.
+Download the Sample Web App Archive by running the following command from IDE terminal.

+user:~/environment $ wget https://s3.amazonaws.com/devops-workshop-0526-2051/v1/Web-App-Archive.zip

+Unarchive and copy all the contents of the unarchived folder to your local repo folder.

+user:~/environment $ unzip Web-App-Archive.zip

+user:~/environment $ mv -v Web-App-Archive/* WebAppRepo/

+After moving the files, your local repo should like the one below. cloud9 3.
 Change the directory to your local repo folder.
 Run git add to stage the change:

 user:~/environment $ cd WebAppRepo

 user:~/environment/WebAppRepo/ $ git add *

-Run git commit to commit the change: user:~/environment/WebAppRepo/ $ git commit -m "Initial Commit"
+Run git commit to commit the change:

+user:~/environment/WebAppRepo/ $ git commit -m "Initial Commit"

-Run git config credential to store the credential. user:~/environment/WebAppRepo/ $ git config credential.helper store Run git push to push your commit through the default remote name Git uses for your AWS CodeCommit repository (origin), from the default branch in your local repo (master): user:~/environment/WebAppRepo/ $ git push -u origin master Provide your Git HTTPs credential when prompted.
+Run git config credential to store the credential.

+user:~/environment/WebAppRepo/ $ git config credential.helper store

+Run git push to push your commit through the default remote name Git uses for your AWS CodeCommit repository (origin), from the default branch in your local repo (master):

+user:~/environment/WebAppRepo/ $ git push -u origin master

+Provide your Git HTTPs credential when prompted.
 Credential helper will store it, hence you won't be asked again for subsequent push.